Supla: Early history

 Supla started his music career at 13 years old, playing drums for "Os Impossiveis" (The Impossibles).
 Later, he joined the band "Metropolis," also as a drummer.

 At 17, Supla formed a band called "Zigue-Zague", in which he was the lead singer.
 The band changed the name to "Tokyo," and started writing material with a heavy punk influence.
 Tokyo lasted for three years, did two international tours, and released two studio albums for CBS Records.
 When the band imploded, Supla went solo.

 Supla went on to release seven solo albums that have been well received, both commercially and critically.
 During a stay in New York City in 1995, he formed the band "Psycho 69", which released one album.

 In 2005, he released "Supla Só Na Loucura" as a DVD that includes a long form biographical documentary, a live show from the tour for the album "Menina Mulher", and other extras.

 Supla has been singing cover songs together with the punk Brazilian band Holly Tree.
 He has performed in Zurich, Switzerland (Caliente Festival), London, (MTV Europe) and Los Angeles, California (private shows/recording) where he was promoting his latest CD release, Vicious (December, 2006).

+In 2024, Supla performed cosplayed as Livro in the reality singing competition The Masked Singer Brasil.